FnSolo/Greyboxer/README.md

 4. When done close shape on first point or with RMB
 5. Be careful with default Blender undo system, as if you mixed action in it, it can't redo.

+Unity how to use:
+1. Put the script anywhere in assets folder
+2. Look upper - Tools - Mesh Extruder

 Blender screenshots (the toilet was an accident, don't blame me):

 With show normals: